 It is the policy of the County Officials Association of Tennessee to provide all of its programs, activities and services to its members regardless of race, color, or national origin.
+Get your electrical systems back in tack with Electrical Contractors Salisbury, NY, they are the best to get the job done right with the best price.
 Inquiries and charges of violation of this policy should be directed to Jay West, COAT Executive Director, at 615-253-6700.

 Public Service Legacy Society Launched

 The UT Institute for Public Service recently launched the Public Service Legacy Society to honor individuals who remember the institute or one of its agencies – the County Technical Assistance Service, the Municipal Technical Advisory Service, the Law Enforcement Innovation Center, the Center for Industrial Services or the Jimmy Naifeh Center for Effective Leadership – in their estate plans.
 As a Charter Member of the society, Davidson Metro Trustee Charlie Cardwell is strategically planning to continue his legacy of public service for the greater good through a trust set up to benefit the work of the County Technical Assistance Service (CTAS).

 “Joining the society made sense to me as I wanted to do something to give back to an important organization that touches the lives of nearly all Tennesseans,” Cardwell said.
 “No other agency does as much for county government as CTAS and I greatly appreciate its work and support, which has helped me serve Davidson County residents for so many years.
 Choosing to support IPS through my estate plan worked for me knowing that a program assisting the mission of CTAS will be permanently funded.
 I hope others consider joining as well.”